1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

       .text(function(d) { return d; })
       .on('click', function(d){ alert(d + ' Clicked!'); })
 ```
 Instead of binding an element of the data array to a circle, we attach names of different types of flowers to a text element.
 Just like `.attr`, `.text(function(d){ return d; })` calls the anonymous function on each element of the selection and uses the return value to update the element.
 Instead of changing an arbitrary attribute, `.text` (as the name suggests) sets the text inside of the element.
-Since the bound data is an array of strings and we're only trying to print each of them out, our function just returns what is was passed.
+Since the bound data is an array of strings and we're only trying to print each of them out, our function just returns what it was passed.

 ####Generalizations